steinmetzr/COMP278/Labs/Lab3.md

 4. Simplify a' * (a + b) + (b + a * a) * (a + b')
 5. Show c + (b * c)' = 1

-Complete the following exercises inside of Lab3solution.circ.
+Complete the following exercises using Logisim.
+Open Lab3solution.circ in this folder.

 1. Implement the majority circuit using a 4-1 multiplexer.
 2. Implement a full adder (a + b + cin) using a 4-1 multiplexer.

+When you are done, save your work and do the following:

+	git commit -am "Lab 3 complete."
+	git push --all origin